Biggest Music Festivals on the Planet

 Where: Nürberg and Nuremberg

-Dubbed a “national folk festival with local flavor,” the NC Folk Festival is essentially an annual three-day party, courtesy of the city of Greensboro.
-The festival has actually traveled to different cities over the decades, beginning in St. Louis in 1934.
+Dubbed a "national folk festival with local flavor," the National Folk Festival is essentially an annual three-day party that travels the country.
+It's been held in several cities over the decades, beginning in St. Louis in 1934.

 Over 300 artists perform at this festival that aims to "present the arts of many nations, races and languages on equal footing."
 Other activities for visitors include storytelling, music workshops and beer tasting.